NoriginMedia/candidate-tester/README.md

     **NOTE:** For *Web Developers*: React, Vue.js, React-Native, Vanilla JS, Angular2, Typescript for example - No restrictions apply.

-    **NOTE:** For *Native Developers*: Java, Kotlin, Swift, ObjectiveC - No restrictions to tooling or frameworks apply.
+    **NOTE:** For *Native Developers*: Java, Kotlin, ObjectiveC - No restrictions to tooling or frameworks apply.

  * Use the designs in the `./mockups` folder to guide your work.
  * Use **Mock-Api** package included to supply the EPG data.
 See `package.json`.